Filter reload hangs with IPsec hostnames that don't resolve configured

 If you have IPsec P1s configured with a FQDN as the remote endpoint, and those don't resolve, the filter reload process (among potentially other things) is slowed down considerably.
 That uses the resolve_retry function, which tries gethostbyname 5 times with a 1 second sleep in between.
 It ought to use something smarter than gethostbyname, so upon an NXDOMAIN or similar response, it just continues on rather than retrying and delaying needlessly.

-#1 Updated by Chris Buechler about 1 year ago
+#1 Updated by Chris Buechler over 1 year ago